Pragmatic Craftsmanship - Professional Software Developer

 One root cause is the low quality of the source code and ignorance of basic coding design approaches.

-We are not talking about complex design activities or complex patterns; we are discussing basic approaches how to write correct and maintainable code.
+We are not talking about complex design activities or complex patterns; we are discussing basic approaches to writing correct and maintainable code.

 Master Your Technology Stack